RandomFractals/CyberDash/README.md

 The settings I've chosen for this Twitter bot limit the number of RT's your bot will send to comply with Twitter rules and rate limit regulations.
 Fine tune them at your own risk :(

-# 1. Run realtime Twitter stream/filter bot
+# 1. Run realtime Twitter stream/filter bot (default)

->node src/stream.js
+>node src/stream

 sample trace output: